Radin-Mokari/IEUK2025-Technology-Project/README.md

    ```
    python analyze_traffic.py
    ```
-3. Review the output for traffic analysis insights
+3. Review the comprehensive output for traffic analysis insights

-The script is designed to work efficiently with large log files (>50MB) and provides focused insights without unnecessary visualizations or dependencies.
+The script is optimized for large log files (>50MB) and provides sophisticated analysis without external dependencies.
+The enhanced detection algorithms can identify a wide range of automated traffic patterns including bots, crawlers, scanners, and DoS attempts.